canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/packaging-new-software.rst

 While there are thousands of packages in the Ubuntu archive, there are still a lot nobody has gotten to yet.
-If there is an exciting new piece of software that you feel needs wider exposure, maybe you want to try your hand at creating a package for Ubuntu or a PPA.
+If there is an exciting new piece of software that you feel needs wider exposure, maybe you want to try your hand at creating a package for Ubuntu or a PPA_.
 This guide will take you through the steps of packaging new software.

 You will want to read the :doc:`Getting Set Up<./getting-set-up>` article first